Published: 07 June 2021

 “The whole complex research ecosystem of the UK presents an unparalleled opportunity for complex and innovative trials.
 We have the NHS as a single health care provider, the NIHR Clinical Research Network as a coordinated research delivery organisation, the collective work of the funders, forward-thinking regulators, and the National Cancer Research Institute.
 All this facilitates a really collaborative clinical research culture within the UK where organisations don’t have to compete with each other for patients, for example.
 Not a lot of countries in the world that can replicate that same environment.

 “We have also shown that our research infrastructure can be adapted to an emergency situation and this is thanks to the NIHR Clinical Research Network and the trained research workforce who are based in every hospital and primary care setting in the UK.
 I think the real challenge now is ensuring that we learn from the COVID-19 crisis to improve the way we do things normally, in the clinical research setting, outside of the pandemic.”

-Listen to our podcast: Findings from a flagship cancer platform trial in which Professor Tim Maughan Describes how our clinical trial landscape has evolved to make the UK a world-leader in delivering large-scale platform trials like FOCUS4 and reveals what we have learnt from the experience.
+Listen to our podcast 'Lessons learned from a flagship platform trial: FOCUS4' in which Professor Tim Maughan Describes how our clinical trial landscape has evolved to make the UK a world-leader in delivering large-scale platform trials like FOCUS4 and reveals what we have learnt from the experience.

 Further information about FOCUS4

 - Publication: Journal of Clinical Oncology: Evaluating Many Treatments and Biomarkers in Oncology: A New Design, (2013)

 - POSTER: FOCUS4-D: Results from a randomised, placebo controlled trial of AZD8931